thinkUXca/jekyll-now/_posts/2017-09-25-form-design-ux-part-iii-reducing-perceived-costs.md

 Another way to reduce the perceived length of a form is to actually shorten the form: you can often [reduce the number of form fields](https://baymard.com/blog/checkout-flow-average-form-fields) without reducing the data collected.
 Of course, one of the most widely discussed questions in form design revolves around the number of form fields: does the number of form fields matter?

-### Does The Number of Form Fields Matter? ###
+### Form Length: Does The Number of Form Fields Matter? ###

+#### If “Shorter is Better”, Where’s The Proof? ####

+When I started investigating whether or not form length affects conversions, I kept finding references to two studies in particular: one about how Expedia [increased their revenue](https://www.google.ca/search?safe=off&q=expedia+form+length+12+million&oq=expedia+form+length+12+million) by $12-million / year by removing one form field, and another about how Imaginary Landscape [increased contact form conversions](https://www.imagescape.com/media/filer_public/06/94/0694c7f4-8914-4598-8871-b857fbc12737/form_case_study.pdf) by reducing the number of fields from 11 to 4.
+Looking into these, I found that they were misrepresented as proof to show that shorter forms are better.
+In the Expedia case, the $12M issue wasn’t that there was one extra form field, it was that the particular form field was [asking for information that was confusing](http://www.zdnet.com/article/expedia-on-how-one-extra-data-field-can-cost-12m/) the users and stopping them from being able to check out.
+In Imaginary Landscape case, there were many confounding variables (they used different types of fields) and the data was misrepresented: they claim a 160% increase in conversions (10 responses increased to 16 responses), but they didn’t take into account the number of visitors in the timeframe!
+So there was an increase, but it wasn’t as big as 160% sounds.
+I decided the matter of form length warranted further investigation.

+#### Studies On Form Length ####

 I looked at four studies that examined the effect of form length on conversions.
 Form length in this case is defined in terms of number of total number of fields, not visual length.
+What I found is that in general, shorter forms lead to higher conversions, but the importance of form length appears to be highly contextual: the higher the perceived benefit of filling in the form, the more fields users are willing to fill in.
+The *second* best advice I have here is to really consider the information that you're asking for, and if it's not necessary, eliminate it.
+The *best* advice I have here is to test the effects of adding and removing fields on your forms!

 #### Hubspot ####